- Go on Nature Walk

 Canoe rides are a combination of therapeutic at the same exhilarating.
 The wooden boat slowly flows down with rippling sounds of water and birds chirping, making pleasant music.
 As you glide down the picturesque Rapti Rivers enjoying beautiful views of the jungles in your surround, do spot the innumerable rhinoceroses, gharials, and birdlife as well.

-Connect with Tharu people through Tharu village Tour
+Connect with Tharu people through the Tharu Village Tour

-Tharu community are the indigenous people of Chitwan.
+Tharu community is the indigenous people of Chitwan.
 Tharu communities are made up of many endogamous groups that are linguistically and culturally different.
 They primarily inhabit the lowland plains of Nepal, commonly known as the Terai region.
 The Tharu are often described as one people, but various subgroups reside all across the Terai region of Nepal.
-They are the natives of Chitwan but forced relocation before the establishment of Chitwan National Park in 1973.
+They are the natives of Chitwan but were forced to relocate before the establishment of Chitwan National Park in 1973.

-The forced relocation disrupted the social and cultural institutions and ultimately declining their presence in Chitwan.
+The forced relocation disrupted the social and cultural institutions and ultimately declined their presence in Chitwan.
 Although most have relocated, few communities of the Tharu ethnic group are still sparsely scattered in the buffer zones of the national park.
 They lived a semi-nomadic life and practiced shifting cultivation.
 Tharu communities have strong interconnection with their environment and see the forest and the village as one entity.
-They depend on the forest for food, woods, medicines, and many more thing but are restricted from using forest resources from the authority.
+They depend on the forest for food, wood, medicines, and many more things but are restricted from using forest resources by the authorities.

 Engage in interesting Tharu Cultures